Quasaur/thoughts/content/THOUGHTS/e/ENDING.md

 - apocalypse
 - judgment
 - newjerusalem
-aliases:
-- "Thought: End of the World"
-- "Thought: Revelation"
 ---
 # Thought: ENDING
 > [!Thought-en]
 > The Bible goes into far more detail regarding how the world will end than how the world began.

 ## Dataview
-ptopic:: [[topic-APOCALYPSE]]
-level:: 5
+alias:: "Thought: End of the World" ptopic:: [[topic-APOCALYPSE]] level:: 5